Project History: Technical Activity and Public Outreach

 - The sulfolane plume is found to extend 3 miles downgradient from the refinery and approximately 2 miles wide at its widest area (off-site).
 Sulfolane is detected in private wells above and below permafrost.

-- DHSS issues the final results of the North Pole garden sampling, recommending that North Pole gardeners in the plume area use an alternative water source to grow fruits and vegetables until more information is known.
+- DHSS issues the final results of the North Pole garden sampling (PDF), recommending that North Pole gardeners in the plume area use an alternative water source to grow fruits and vegetables until more information is known.

 - DEC issues guidelines for the groundwater analysis of sulfolane, creating specific procedures that all laboratories analyzing water for sulfolane must meet.

-- FHR's point of entry water treatment systems receive certification from the Water Quality Association.
+- FHR's point of entry water treatment systems receive certification from the Water Quality Association (PDF).

 - Available private well records and logs are reviewed to enhance the understanding and interpretation of the private well sampling data.

 - FHR identifies past spills and releases through a records review, which indicates that sulfolane releases into groundwater were mostly from subsurface wastewater containment systems.